5 Best Places to See Wildflower Superblooms in Santa Barbara County

 New Cuyama

-Near New Cuyama in northern Santa Barbara County, wildflowers flaunt their splendor along Highway 166.
+Visit New Cuyama in northern Santa Barbara County, an especially arid region where wildflowers may flaunt their splendor along Highway 166.
 The trails and hillsides overlooking the valley are adorned with a carpet of vibrant blooms.
-For an unforgettable experience of this year’s wildflower showcase, venture onto the Painted Rock Trail, a 2.5-mile round-trip excursion guaranteed to leave you breathless with its scenic vistas.
+For an unforgettable wildflower showcase, venture onto the Painted Rock Trail, a 2.5-mile round-trip excursion guaranteed to leave you breathless with its scenic vistas.

 Shooting Star Flower (Primula meadia)